Villa holiday rental questions from the last 27 years.

 Q: Does the owner live on site?

 A: Many of our clients are worried about the possibility of the owner being on site or nearby, in case this compromises their privacy.
-After over 25 years of arranging holidays in Italy we can say without any doubt that the availability or discreet presence of the owner should be regarded as a positive rather than a negative factor when choosing a property.
+After almost 30 years of arranging holidays in Italy we can say without any doubt that the availability or discreet presence of the owner should be regarded as a positive rather than a negative factor when choosing a property.
 It is particularly important for clients who are new to this type of holiday.
 It cannot be a coincidence that the vast majority of the many “thank-you” letters we receive each year from satisfied clients make a point of stressing the friendliness/helpfulness of the owners.
 For many clients this makes their holiday.
 Despite (or perhaps even because of) the language barrier, laughter can be shared, food and wine generously offered and help given if there is a problem.
 For those inexperienced in the ways of Italian life, this can be of great benefit.
 Many of our clients tell us that they feel they have made new friends, and this is why so many return to the same properties year after year.

 Q: Is the kitchen well-equipped?